Pylons/pyramid/docs/narr/extending.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you've inherited a :mod:`repoze.bfg` application which uses
-``@bfg_view`` decorators or which performs configuration imperatively,
+:class:`repoze.bfg.view.bfg_view` decorators or which performs
-one of two things may be true:
+configuration imperatively, one of two things may be true:

 - If you just want to *extend* the application, you can write
   additional ZCML that registers more views or routes, loading any